As a responsible food producer Kavli recognises its responsibility to deliver safe food.

 Kavli UK is part of the Kavli Group.
 The Kavli Group has been operating in international markets for more than 100 years.
 Today our products are present in more than 20 countries around the world.
 With products and product expertise from all the Kavli companies, the Kavli Group offers nutritious, quality food for consumers on all five continents of the world.

 The UK was one of the early export markets for Kavli and its Primula Cheese brand was first sold in the UK in 1929.
 The first UK factory was opened in 1936 near to Newcastle-upon-Tyne and under the leadership of Knut Kavli, the UK business was established and is now situated on the Team Valley in Gateshead.
 In 1997 Kavli UK acquired the Castle MacLellan pâté business located in Kirkcudbright in South West Scotland.
-In 2013 Kavli UK acquired the St Helen’s Farm goats’ milk business located close to York.
-Kavli UK currently has around 280 employees across its three sites and makes a range of food products including cheese spreads, snacks and dips under the Primula brand.
-Chilled pâté is made under the Castle MacLellan brand and goats’ milk products under the St Helen’s Farm brand.
+In 2013 Kavli UK acquired the St Helen’s Farm goats’ milk business located close to York, which it subsequently sold in 2021.
+Kavli UK currently has around 250 employees across its two sites and makes a range of food products including cheese spreads, snacks and dips under the Primula brand.
+Chilled pâté is made under the Castle MacLellan brand.
 Kavli UK also manufactures a range of private label products for UK supermarkets.

 Kavli UK takes a zero-tolerance approach to slavery and human trafficking.
 We aim to educate our colleagues and supply chain by working closely with the Gangmasters Licencing Authority by keeping up to date with current legislation.
 Our Ethical Guidelines and Dignity at Work policies have underpinned the basis of our statement.

 Kavli UK ensures that our labour providers hold a valid Gangmasters Licencing Authority licence and that they follow the provisions of the Gangmasters Licencing Act 2004, adhering to all their standards protecting workers from poor treatment and exploitation.
 This includes working hours, training, terms and conditions, national minimum wage and transport ensuring that our labour providers meet basic safety and welfare standards.